-Further, the HCC will examine whether an agreement will be eligible for an exemption under article 1(3) of the Law.
-Exemption is not possible where agreements have not been duly notified to the HCC (see questions 29 and 30).
-In its case law, the HCC has largely exempted agreements under article 1(3) of the Law containing restrictions other than those considered as unlawful per se, mainly on the basis of the low market shares of the undertakings concerned in the relevant market, reserving its right to withdraw the benefit of the exemption if market conditions change in the future.
-Incidentally, the HCC has considered whether long-term restrictions are necessary for the achievement of pro-competitive objectives and allow consumers a fair share of the benefit.
-The available precedents to date do not provide useful indication as to whether a rule of reason analysis will be accepted by the HCC.
+The HCC has largely exempted agreements under article 1(3) of the Law containing restrictions other than those considered as unlawful per se, mainly on the basis of the low market shares of the undertakings concerned in the relevant market - which in almost every recorded case were below the de-minimis threshold - while reserving its right to withdraw the benefit of the exemption if market conditions change in the future.
+Incidentally, the HCC has considered whether long-term restrictions were necessary for the achievement of pro-competitive objectives and allowed consumers a fair share of the benefit.